 Your blog posts can only do so much work.
 After capturing a learner’s interest via a search engine or social media post, aim for your blog post to draw them further into your funnel, rather than trying to close a sale outright.
 Encouraging interested learners to join your mailing list is a small, simple step from reading a post they find interesting.
 You can then use your mailing list in conjunction with content marketing to promote your services and convert website visitors into sales leads.

 For faster results, targeting long tail keywords will bring interested learners who are more willing to buy to your sales funnel.
-You can use general posts to attract visitors who have a general interest in your field, who after reading several posts or emails can be enticed to sign up for your online course, buy your book, or join a seminar.
+You can use general posts to attract visitors who have a general interest in your field, who after reading several posts or targeted emails can be enticed to sign up for your online course, buy your book, or join a seminar.
 However if you attract learners who already know their area of interest and have an active desire to learn more, it might only take one email directing them to your products to convince them to buy, especially if you’ve already laid the groundwork with your content marketing posts for them to accept you as an authority in your field.

 Keep in touch through mailing lists